SteeaaN/DiscordAutoDNDwhenPlayingBot/README.md

 <details>
   <summary>Step 9 - Start the bot</summary>

-  Run the bot using the 'bot.py' file.
+  Run the bot using the `bot.py` file.

   **Make sure to run the bot from the directory where the bot files are located.**

 </details>

+**Make sure your activity is visible in your profile.**

+**If not, go to Discord settings -> Activity Privacy -> enable "Share your detected activities with others."**

+**Also, in the Registered Games tab, check that detection for a specific game is not toggled off.**

 ## Commands